Rosesandthorns/Jepoku/GAMEMODES.md

 - **Criteria**: A small set of basic clues are revealed every 15 seconds.
 - **Mechanic**: A 2-minute timer starts.
 The player must guess the Pokémon's name based on an expanding, fixed-order list of clues (e.g., Type 1, Type 2, Region...).
 - **Goal**: Guess the Pokémon before time runs out.

-## Coming Soon

-### Scarred Mode
-- This mode is currently under development.
-It is planned to be a 6x6 grid using "Hard Mode" criteria with the "Blinded Mode" visibility mechanic.